 What are the main pros and cons of Swiss DolorClast?

-Strengths: Deepest clinical evidence base in the radial shockwave category; Swiss engineering with a long service life; Widely used in sports medicine research protocols.
-Weaknesses: Radial only (no focused shockwave capability); EMS US sales and service network is limited; Higher capital cost than MASTERPULS for comparable radial capability.
+Strengths: 75+ peer-reviewed studies: deepest evidence base in radial shockwave; Three transmitter sizes handle trigger points to large muscle groups; Swiss-manufactured build quality with longer service intervals than competitors.
+Weaknesses: Radial pressure wave only: no focused shockwave for deep calcifications; EMS US dealer coverage is limited outside major metro markets; List price ($40K-$75K) runs higher than Chattanooga RPW for equivalent radial output.
 Every device in this category has tradeoffs.
 The right choice depends on which strengths matter most to your practice and which weaknesses you can tolerate.

 What does Swiss DolorClast cost to operate annually?